 Feedback is essential for the growth and development of any individual.
-Sourcing thoughts from employees allows managers to identify their strengths and areas for growth.
 While many organizations utilize formal or structured feedback processes like 360-degree feedback, managers should also constantly listen to employees and seek personal improvement by asking for feedback.

 But getting meaningful, honest feedback isn’t always easy.
 Employees may feel uncomfortable revealing their true thoughts.
 They may not want to hurt anyone’s feelings or face future repercussions for harsh critiques.
 These fears cause them to submit fluffy feedback or avoid the request completely.